xan105/node-nodeRT/README.md

 ⚠️  This module is only available as an ECMAScript module (ESM).

-WinRT namespaces are also under their respective namespace:
+WinRT namespaces are also exported under their respective namespace:

 ```js
 import { ui } from "@xan105/nodert"